dan-smit/report-manager/README.md

 ## Lessons Learned

 Building this application gave me a great understanding of request data and server API code to handle those requests.
-I feel stronger in my ability to manipulate requests with server side code to
+I feel stronger in my ability to manipulate requests with server side code to obtain desired functionality.